 Trying to Grow a Heart That’s Gone Three Sizes Too Small

-I’ve started reading books on what it’s like to deal with a nebulous, life-long condition like Fibromyalgia.
+I’ve started reading books on what it’s like to deal with a nebulous, life-long condition like mitochondrial myopathy.
 Some are geared towards loved ones and “caretakers”; some are written for the people who suffer these conditions.
 Both kinds make me realize what a self-centered prick I’ve been and how hard every day must be on my husband, even though he rarely shows how bad it really is for him.

 I want to start understanding more what it’s like to be sick, the kind of sick that will never really go away, and how people cope with that.
 So I can help him cope with that as much as I can learn to cope with it myself (which I desperately need).
 I considered starting a blog on what it’s like to go through all this, but I think I need to do some serious research and soul-searching before I start distracting myself with another fun, shiny blogging activity.